 Treatment for heroin addiction isn’t a one-size-fits-all process.
 You can begin your recovery by detoxing from the drug or by taking maintenance medications.
 You can receive counseling and therapy at an outpatient facility or at a residential rehab center.

 Depending on the severity of your addiction, treatment may last several months or several years.
+You can find heroin rehab or support groups by calling a heroin hotline.
+These toll-free services provide free information to people affected by heroin addiction.

 Detox is usually the first phase of treatment for heroin addiction.
 During heroin detox, you’ll overcome physical dependence on the drug.
 Dependence is one of the physical side effects of heroin use.
 It’s associated with cravings and withdrawal.